BalaM314/mlogx/README.md

-A standard library for Mindustry Logic.
+A transpiler for Mindustry Logic.

-Standardizes function calls, variable names, etc. Has a list of builtin functions, more coming soon.

-Comes with its own transpiler and extended instruction set, see [spec.md](spec.md) for more information.
+Standardizes function calls, variable names, etc. Has a list of builtin functions and an extended instruction set, see [spec.md](spec.md) for more information.

 You can use this to manage large projects and split your code into multiple files.

 This project is a work in progress, more useful stuff coming soon™

-Planned features:
+Usage: node compiler/compile.js

+You may want to use a path script for that

+Features:

+* [x] Functions
+* [x] Extra instructions like throw, increment, and call
+* [x] Stops you from writing silly code like `ubind "poly"`
+* [x] use --info for information about a command
-[ ] more functions
+* [ ] more functions

-[ ] more extra instructions
+* [ ] more extra instructions

-[?] intelligent error checking
+* [?] intelligent error checking

-[ ] become an npm package
+* [ ] become an npm package